austerlitz/json_data_extractor/README.md

 ```

+You can also define any class that implements a `call` method and use it as a modifier.

 Modifiers are called in the order in which they are defined, so keep that in mind when defining your
 schema.
 By default JDE raises an ArgumentError if a modifier is not applicable, but this behaviour
 can be configured to ignore missing modifiers.
 See Configuration options for details